 3. Grass acts as a natural laxative

 Sometimes your dog can’t digest things that move too much up the GI tract.
 In this case, the grass can help to decompose it, facilitating the passage.
-It means that the herb can also help cleanse your GIT system and relieve constipation.
-Ultimately, the herb acts as a laxative and also provides a calming effect to canines.
+It means that the herb may also help cleanse your gastrointestinal system and relieve constipation.
+Ultimately, the herb may act as a laxative and potentially provide a calming effect.

 4. Provide enough juice